 Bad business practices that cause many needless business failures include:

-- making no provision for major expenses which you know are likely to happen;
+- making no provision for major expenses that you know are likely to happen

 4. Sales and marketing